This post is by Vera Lim, an Inbound Marketing Manager with TradeGecko.

 In order to have the right amount of inventory arriving at the right time, you’ll need to make an informed prediction before placing an order.
 Before you start forecasting, certain boundaries have to be set in place to ensure an accurate outcome.
 For starters, how long is your forecast period?
 Is there any trend that marks an increase or decrease in demand over a certain period of time?
 Finally, looking through past sales orders and reports will help you figure out the base demand that serves as the starting point for any forecasts.

-You’ll want to be able to get spot-on with your forecasting, because by determining the right order quantities and reorder points, you’ll be able to ensure a high inventory turnover rate and optimize your inventory to reduce unnecessary spending on carrying costs.
+You’ll want to be able to get spot-on with your forecasting, because by determining the right order quantities and reorder points, you’ll be able to ensure a high inventory turnover ratio and optimize your inventory to reduce unnecessary spending on carrying costs.

 The Economic Order Quantity (EOQ) is an accounting formula that helps to decide the best order quantity that minimizes total inventory costs, while matching customer demand.